 - Promoting the sustainable transition of companies and society, offering sustainable solutions in financing and investment, with a focus on energy efficiency, mobility and sustainable housing; ESG advice with a commitment to decarbonise the Group's credit and investment portfolio.
-In addition, CaixaBank, as a founding member of the United Nations Net Zero Banking Alliance (NZBA) initiative, published in October 2022 its first decarbonisation targets by 2030 for the most GHG intensive sectors of the Bank's credit portfolio. - Leading positive social impact and promoting financial inclusion through MicroBank, a Group company (Social and ethical banking | MicroBank | CaixaBank), volunteering and social action, promoting microfinance solutions and maintaining its commitment to the rural world, adapting the service channels to the needs of the different customer groups. - Promoting a responsible culture by being a benchmark in governance through best practices in culture, reporting and responsible marketing, accompanied by effective and transparent communication on ESG issues.
+CaixaBank, as a founding member of the United Nations Net Zero Banking Alliance (NZBA) initiative, published in October 2022 its first decarbonisation targets by 2030 for the Oil & Gas and Electricity.
+In 2023, targets were published for the automotive, iron and steel sectors.
+In addition, a coal phase-out target was published. - Leading positive social impact and promoting financial inclusion through MicroBank, a Group company (Social and ethical banking | MicroBank | CaixaBank), the Group employees' volunteering and social action, promoting microfinance solutions and maintaining its commitment to the rural world, adapting the service channels to the needs of the different customer groups. - Promoting a responsible culture by being a benchmark in governance through best practices in culture, reporting and responsible marketing, accompanied by effective and transparent communication on ESG issues.